osm3000/Language-Analysis/README.md

   * For example, I want to choose a specific data path in the VM [x] Create a `config.py` file, to handle this logic.
-Replace the direct import of config files with `config.py` [ ] Write a script to generate the config files - in a valid format, with valid initial values
+Replace the direct import of config files with `config.py` [ ] Write a script to generate the config files - in a valid format, with valid initial values [x] Be able to recover from an abrupture in the connection/scrapping process

 ## Analysis Todo
 * N-gram analysis: what is the most